kyma-project/test-infra/docs/prow/kind-jobs.md

 # kind Jobs

-This document describes how to execute kind jobs locally without Prow cluster.
+This document describes how to run kind jobs locally without a Prow cluster.

 ## Prerequisites